 Nathanaël - climbing expert

-|Choosing a climbing shoe is often difficult...
-Laces, velcro, taking one, two or three sizes smaller?
-To begin with, you need to define what your general climbing practice will be: indoor, crag, bouldering, etc. Once this is done, you must know the shape of your foot, that is to say its morphology.
-This way, you will be able to choose a shoe that is tight but not painful.
-Your foot must fill the liner well in order to exploit the precision and strength of climbing.|
+|Choosing the right climbing shoe is often difficult...
+Laces, velcro, one, two or three sizes smaller?
+To begin with, you need to define your general climbing style: indoor, crag, bouldering, etc. Once you've done that, you need to know the shape of your foot, i.e. its morphology.
+This will enable you to choose a liner that's tight but not painful.
+Your foot needs to fill the liner properly, so that you can exploit both precision and climbing strength.|

-For the cliff
+For cliff climbing

 |Overhanging walls or surfaces with good grip||Long vertical routes or routes with small, sharp points of support|

-Choosing your shoe according to your level
+Choosing your bootie according to your level

-Here are some recommendations:
+Here are a few recommendations:

 For beginners, opt for a shoe with maximum comfort.

-For intermediate levels opt for versatility!
+For intermediate climbers opt for versatility!

 Our selection of technical shoes:

-As small as possible before it hurts too much.
+As small as possible, before it hurts too much.

 Good to know

-|There are models on the market specifically designed for the female world that, compared to the men's slippers, are generally characterized by a softer structure that makes them able to soften under a lighter weight.
-However, it should be noted that the technical solutions used do not exclude the possibility of using these products for men.|
+|There are models on the market specially designed for the female world which, compared to men's slippers, are generally characterized by a softer structure that makes them capable of softening under lighter weight.
+It should be noted, however, that the technical solutions employed in no way rule out the possibility of these products being used by the male gender.|

-THE 3 CRITERIA TO REMEMBER :
+3 CRITERIA TO REMEMBER :